 Vital discussion topics for couples

-I’ve come up with a list of issues that do need to be discussed and you know I’m a fan of checklists.
-I suspect that it will grow in the future as I have more conversations with people and experience more of life as a mummy myself.
+I’ve come up with this list of things to discuss before having a baby.
+If you have been following this blog for long enough, you will know that I am a fan of checklists.
+I think that this list will grow as I have more conversations with people and more experience as a parent.

-However, chances are, if you are reading this, you’re either already pregnant or already set on getting pregnant no matter what.
+Chances are, if you are reading this, you’re either already pregnant or already set on getting pregnant no matter what.
 These will be useful to you either way.

 If you use it and it changes your perception of whether you are ready for a baby, let me know in the comments.
 Or email me: firstname.lastname@example.org.

-If you find it useful, you will ABSOLUTELY love my Couple’s workbook to help prepare your relationship for a baby.
+If you find it useful, you will love my Couple’s workbook to help prepare your relationship for a baby.